spacetelescope/notebooks/notebooks/COS/README.md

 <a id=ch1></a>
 ## Currently Operational Notebooks

-If you don't want to run the notebooks for yourself but just want to see rendered html versions of the notebooks, *(with outputs,)* you may use the rendered `html` file.
+If you don't want to run the Notebooks for yourself but just want to see rendered html versions of the Notebooks, *(with outputs,)* you may use the rendered `html` file.

 |Name|Topic|Notebook file (`ipynb`)|Rendered file (`html`)|
 |-|-|-|-|